benjaminbrumbaugh/commercial_search/README.md

 ### Helpful Info
 This site is new, and it feels like a beta release.
 My advice is to be patient and find your own rhythm to browsing.
-The filter tags are not super effective, but searching for keywords works pretty well.
+The filter tags should be ___avoided___ searching for keywords works pretty well.
 I noticed it loads better in Firefox than Safari if you're on a computer.
-See me for login info.
+If you can only see two pages of models you're probably looking at ___Editor's Picks___, ___scroll up___.
+See me for ___login__ info.